ershiersan/lottery-codes/README.md

-# lottery-codes
+# LOTTERY-CODES
-A php solution for generating and checking lottery codes!
+A solution for generating and checking lottery codes using PHP!
+## Demand and Inspiration